apiaryio/api-blueprint-ast/README.md

 + `uriTemplate` ...
 URI Template as defined in [RFC6570](http://tools.ietf.org/html/rfc6570)
 + `model` ...
 [Resource Model](https://github.com/apiaryio/api-blueprint/blob/master/API%20Blueprint%20Specification.md#ResourceModelSection), a reusable [payload](#payload-section) representing the resource
 + `parameters` ...
 Ordered array of URI [parameters](#parameter-section) description sections
-+ `headers` ...
-Ordered array of HTTP headers that are expected to be send and received with every HTTP message bound to this resource
 + `actions` ...
 Ordered array of actions available on the resource each defining at least one complete HTTP transaction

 ### Action Section